risi-kondor/GElib/README.md

 author(s).
 <br><br>

-## Installing GElib as a Python module
+# Default installation as a PyTorch C++ extension

-GElib is distributed in source code format, therefore to install it you must have a working C++ compiler supporting C++17 (or higher) on your system.
+GElib is distributed in source code format, therefore to install it as a C++ extension you must have a working C++ compiler supporting C++17 (or higher) on your system (GCC or clang recommended).
 You also need PyTorch.
 If these requirements are satified, in most cases GElib can be installed simply by running
 ```bash
    pip install gelib